Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The immune system of newborn puppies isn’t fully developed yet, leaving them at risk of getting sick easily.
 Human handling or time spent with other animals could expose them to infectious diseases or parasites.

-Studies have shown that the quality of bonding a puppy has with their mother strongly impacts their cognitive and behavioral development.
+Studies have shown that the quality of bonding a puppy has with their mother strongly impacts its cognitive and behavioral development.
 As long as the mother dog is caring for her puppies and they are thriving, the less human touch and handling the pups receive, the better off they will be.

 two puppies sleeping side-by-side